History

 Playhouse History

 The Des Moines Community Playhouse was founded in 1919 by members of the Iowa Press and Authors Club.
-Although the Little Theatre Movement was causing similar enterprises to spring up across the country, The Playhouse is unique in that it has operated continuously, under various names and in various homes, since its founding.
-With more than 100 years of uninterrupted service, The Playhouse is among the six oldest continuously-operating community theatres in the U.S. It is also one of the largest community theatres in the U.S. The mission of The Des Moines Community Playhouse is to create extraordinary, shared experience through live theatre.
-Some tidbits from the Playhouse history:
+Although the Little Theatre movement was causing similar enterprises to spring up across the country, The Playhouse is unique in that it has operated continuously, under various names and in various homes, since its founding.
+With more than 100 years of uninterrupted service, The Playhouse is among the six oldest continuously-operating community theatres in the U.S. It is also one of the largest community theatres in the U.S. The mission of The Playhouse is to create extraordinary, shared experience through live theatre.
+Some tidbits from The Playhouse history:

 • The first paid director of The Little Theatre (The Playhouse’s original name) was a woman: Josephine Hunter Ray.
 And the first full-time director was also a woman: Pearl Bennet Broxam in 1927.